pumppituntti/pumppituntti.github.io/promises/README.md

 <ul>
   <li> What if text file does not exist?</li>
   <li> What if text file does not contain json information?</li>
-  <li> What if text file contains json information but does not contain name property?</li>
+  <li> What if text file contains json information, but does not contain name property?</li>
 </ul>